 Temple builders did unbelievably magnificent and sophisticated work – leaving columns and other structural elements at exact distances and proportions and carving some of the most beautiful ancient sculptures of the world in situ.
 Hundreds of sculptures.

 Architecture and art

 Karla Caves represent the highest achievement of Indian rock-cut architecture of the time and are one of the earliest examples of ornate and richly decorated rock-cut temples in India.
 In splendour these caves can be compared to Ajanta and Ellora but are much less popular – thus visit here is pleasant due to less crowds.

 The earlier caves were made by the more ancient branch of Buddhists – Theravada Buddhists.
 Back then images of Buddha were not used in temple architecture.
-Later – Mahayana Buddhist temples from the 5th to 10th century – include statues of Buddha.
-Architecture of earlier cave temples in many respects repeats the elements and construction of wooden architecture.
+Later – Mahayana Buddhist temples from the 5th to the 10th century – include statues of Buddha.
+The architecture of earlier cave temples in many respects repeats the elements and construction of wooden architecture.

-Karla Caves are characterised by large horseshoe shaped windows lighting the interiors and vaulted interiors.
+Karla Caves are characterized by large horseshoe-shaped windows lighting the interiors and vaulted interiors.

-The architectural and artistic achievements made in Karla Caves have left profound impact on development of Indian art.
+The architectural and artistic achievements made in Karla Caves have left a profound impact on the development of Indian art.

 Most magnificent chaitya